When it’s wet and cold outside, there are plenty of ways to enjoy Northwest Trek Wildlife Park and meet amazing animals!

 Step inside the E.H.
 Baker Cabin

-Step inside the cozy forest cabin to get an up-close look at the gray wolf pack.
+Step inside the cozy forest cabin to get an up-close look at the gray wolf habitat.
 Climb into a tunnel to get nose-to-nose with a gray wolf (through a window).
 You might even catch a howl or two!

 Visit the Cheney Discovery Center

-Guests of all ages will discover a tiny world of reptiles and amphibians like a gopher snake, northern leopard frogs, rough-skinned news, and more inside the Cheney Discovery Center.
+Guests of all ages will discover a tiny world of reptiles and amphibians like a garter snake, northern leopard frogs, rough-skinned news, and more inside the Cheney Discovery Center.
 While the animals are fun to watch, there is plenty more to do, including an activity table with games and puzzles, a puppet theater, and a reading nook.

 See Forest & Wetlands Animals